Taxon: Citrus indica Tanaka

 2009.
 A molecular phylogeny of the orange subfamily (Rutaceae: Aurantioideae) using nine cpDNA sequences.
 Amer.
 J. Bot.

 - Carpenter, J. B. & P. C. Reece.

 1969.
 Catalog of genera, species, and subordinate taxa in the orange subfamily Aurantioideae (Rutaceae).

 [re. common names].

 - Federici, C. T. et al.

-96:812–822. [this study included one sample of Citrus indica considered to be a probable hybrid derived from C. latipes; however, it found this species to have low heterozygosity index and the presence of unique RFLP fragments supporting a non-hybrid status].
+96:812–822. [this study included one sample of Citrus indica considered to be a probable hybrid derived from C. latipes; however, it found this species to have low heterozygosity index, and the presence of unique RFLP fragments supported its non-hybrid status].

 - Hanelt, P., ed.

 2001.
 Mansfeld's encyclopedia of agricultural and horticultural crops.
 Volumes 1-6.